digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/packagemanagement.rst

 DAR vetting lifecycle
 ~~~~~~~~~~~~~~~~~~~~~

-As mentioned above, a participant can start accepting transactions that reference a DAR's packages after the DAR has been uploaded
+As mentioned above, a participant can start accepting transactions that reference packages in a DAR after it has been uploaded and vetted.
-and its vetting enabled.

 First, upload a DAR and create a contract referencing a template from the main package of the DAR: